trjconv -center would be more intuitive if it centered the center of mass, not the midpoint between minimum and maximum values

 I have included a patch that changes trjconv 4.5.3 so that the -center option now acts on the center of mass of the selected group.
 It's a new function, so only minor additional modifications would be required to change it so that both types of centering were possible with different flags.
 Note that this counter-intuitive centering behaviour of trjconv -center still exists in version 4.6.

 I originally mentioned this on the users list:

-#1 Updated by Erik Lindahl almost 5 years ago
+#1 Updated by Erik Lindahl over 6 years ago

 First, the present behavior is documented, and it definitely says "geometrical center" in the help text, so I don't think it's entirely counter-intuitive :-)

 In general I think it's much better to center based on geometry rather than mass.
 A typical reason for centering both in editconf and trjconv is that we want to make sure something appears in the middle of the box, in particular if we want to guarantee a minimum distance to the cell edge (for whatever reason).
 Here, I think it would be more confusing if we started having a larger margin on the side of the box that fewer atoms in an asymmetric molecule?

 Second, for almost all practical simulations we will add the solvent around the solute, and then the mass would make even less sense since it no longer corresponds to the mass of the entire system. trjconv already has 25 program-specific options, so I'd prefer if we can solve the challenge without adding more.